 Students are required to attend all school placement periods in full.
-Permission to be absent will be granted only in exceptional circumstances and will result in the student being asked to make up any days missed at a later stage in the school year.
+Permission to be absent may be granted by the School Placement Coordinator only in exceptional circumstances and will result in the student being asked to make up any days missed at a later stage in the school year.
 All placements are subject to approval by the Institute.